 18. La Brea Tar Pits

 In front of the museum, there is a lake of tar that bubbles and also smells.
-I will admit, it is a little fascinating to watch.
-As you walk the grounds, you’ll sometimes find tar oozing through the cracked asphalt.
+We will admit it is a little fascinating to watch.
+You’ll sometimes find tar oozing through the cracked asphalt while walking the grounds.

 - You can visit the grounds and the tar pit for FREE.

-- You’ll have to pay admission into the museum.
+- You’ll have to pay for admission to the museum.
 Advanced tickets must be pre-purchased on their website: here.

 - Los Angeles Country residents get FREE admittance from 3-5 pm.